sylhare/sylhare.github.io/_posts/2022/2022-06-21-Google-analytics.md

 There's some real science between those behavioural analytics, it's to no surprise that we are using AI (artificial intelligence) to make sense of all the data gathered and digest them.
-On another note, if you are using ads to increase your conversion rate over a certain population of user, then ads broker to determine which ads was successful will use an _attribution_ model to say which click(s) first or last was the one that lead to the conversion.
+On another note, if you are using ads to increase your conversion rate over a certain population of userS, then ads broker to determine which ads was successful will use an _attribution_ model to say which click(s) first or last was the one that lead to the conversion.